Our Services

 Helpful Resources

-Chronic dry eye results from tear film instability triggering immune-driven inflammation in lacrimal and meibomian glands that damages tear-producing tissues and perpetuates surface dryness.
-Key contributors include age-related tear decline, hormonal shifts, environmental stressors, autoimmune diseases, medications, gland dysfunction, and lifestyle factors.
+Chronic dry eye occurs when tear film instability triggers immune-driven inflammation in the lacrimal and meibomian glands, damaging tear-producing tissues and perpetuating ocular surface dryness.
+Common causes include aging, hormonal changes, environmental stressors, autoimmune conditions (like Sjögren's syndrome), certain medications, meibomian gland dysfunction, and lifestyle factors such as prolonged screen use.

 Chronic dry eye is more than occasional discomfort—it's a persistent condition that affects quality of life.
 Understanding chronic dry eye causes and the underlying science of lacrimal inflammation empowers you to manage symptoms and seek appropriate care.
 This overview explains why inflammation occurs, the main triggers behind chronic dry eye, and practical steps you can take.